 The Story of Our Asheville Inn

-In 1913 Richard Sharp Smith, a prominent architect who worked extensively in Asheville and for the Biltmore Estate, was commissioned to design an addition to the house for Mrs. Alexander Cowley.
+In 1913 Richard Sharp Smith, a prominent Asheville architect who worked extensively in Montford and for the Biltmore Estate, was commissioned to design an addition to the house for Mrs. Alexander Cowley.
 Initially the house was an asymmetrical cottage that included only the right turret and a simple entrance.
 When the sister of Mrs. Cowley moved into the residence in 1907, she requested a bedroom in an identical bayed turret.
 While in the planning stages of the left turret, Asheville architect Richard Sharp Smith included the rear ‘sleeping porch’ and redesigned the front porch and entrance.
 The end product is a symmetrical front facade, something Mr. Smith refused in other Montford designs.

 The name ‘Pinecrest’ was officially deeded to the house in 1928.
 Garland and Eunice Wible purchased Pinecrest in 1941 from the heir of Mrs. Cowley’s estate and operated it as a rooming house for many years.
 In the 50’s the upstairs was turned into an apartment.
 Descendants of Garland and Eunice Wible lived in Pinecrest until 1997.
 Richard and Barbara Newell purchased Pinecrest in 1997 and began renovations to restore the house to its previous elegance.
 Pinecrest Bed & Breakfast began operations as an elegant Asheville inn in 1999.